 The ancient history of Bolivia is first and foremost woven into the great Andean empires of the Aymara civilization.
-This innovative and powerful culture was eventually conquered by the Incas at the end of the 15th century.
+The Incas eventually conquered this innovative and powerful culture at the end of the 15th century.

 In their obsessive search for gold and silver, the Spanish arrived here in the 16th century; they quickly defeated the Incas, and changed the economic and social fabric of Bolivia forever.

 During its 300 years of colonial rule, Spain continually searched for precious metals, and in the process forced Indian labor to do the work.
 The silver mines they discovered at Potosi proved to be the largest ever in the western hemisphere.

 In 1809, the "Liberator", Simon Bolivar, (Bolivia's namesake) began the battle for independence.
 After the Spanish defeat in 1824, Bolivia finally gained its hard-fought freedom in 1825.

 Typical of a new, upstart country, political instability, coups, countercoups and rewritten constitutions were commonplace, as numerous leaders tried to reform the country.

 In the late 1800s, civilian governments came into power, and for almost fifty years Bolivia enjoyed relative political stability; its economy improved for all but the indigenous Indians.